- InDesign User Guide

 Type a description that acts as alternative text for visually impaired users.

 Indicate whether the button should be printed in the PDF file, and then click OK.

 Set the button tab order

-The tab order determines the next (or previous) field to receive focus when a user presses Tab (or Shift+Tab) in the PDF or SWF document.
-The tab order includes buttons on hidden layers, but not buttons on master pages.
+The tab order determines the next (or previous) field to receive focus when a user presses Tab (or Shift+Tab) in the PDF document.
+The tab order includes buttons on hidden layers, but not buttons on parent pages.

 Go to the page containing the buttons.